 Due to the instability of revenues, such as interest income, discounts earned, auction proceeds, vendor rebates (not including utility rebates which are budgeted in Fund 41 for the particular budget center) and mandated cost reimbursements, revenues from these sources will not be part of the revenue allocation formula.
-Income derived from these sources will be deposited to the district wide reserves.
+Income derived from these sources will be deposited to the institutional reserves.
 If an allocation is made to the colleges from mandated cost reimbursements and the claims are later challenged and require repayment, the colleges receiving the funds will be responsible for repayment at the time of repayment or withholding of funds from the state.
+The ongoing state allocation for the Mandates Block Grant will be allocated to the colleges through the model.
+Any one-time Mandates allocations received from the state will be discussed by FRC and recommendations will be made for one-time uses.